 This year's didactic week will be held on the ETSU campus July 10-18, 2015.
 The week of didactic sessions is comprised of concentrated lectures on such subjects as Appalachian history and economics, rural health issues, alternative health systems and, interviewing from a cultural and personal perspective using the patient centered method.
 All lectures hold special significance for rural family practitioners, especially in the Appalachian region.
 Several area rural physicians participate in panel discussions in which they share information about their community involvement and describe what it is like to practice in a rural community.
 In addition, field trips may be scheduled to look at a variety of models of health care delivery in the area, local economics, and culturally sanctioned health care alternatives.
 A variety of recreational activities are planned each year, depending on the interests of each group.
 Past activities have included white water rafting, hiking, backpacking, boating and fishing, biking, and trips to local attractions.

 Radio Interview about the Appalachian Preceptorship - Dr. Forest Lang, speaks in a radio interview about the unique program which provides students with an understanding for patients in rural areas.

 Reid Blackwelder, M.D., FAAFP

 The preceptorship is offered during the summer and is four weeks in duration.
 The didactic portion will be offered once during July.

 It is common for students from different schools to have different beginning and ending dates for the overall preceptorship.

 Please complete the online application.
 Those accepted into the program will be notified via email.
-Two QCOM MS II or MSIV will be accepted in 2014.
+Three QCOM MS II or MSIV will be accepted in 2015.